 At the start of 2018 I had problems with my arm, caused by repetitive strain injury through my work.
 As a result of this, it gave me the push I needed.
 In August, I was lucky enough to be able to take the scary but great step to fulfilling my dream.
-I became a full time pet portrait artist.
+I became a full time pet portrait and wildlife artist.

 KEEP IN TOUCH

 Have a browse around my website, you can see my latest work or have a look at my gallery where you can see all my finished pieces.
 If you have any questions just drop me a message or you can look at my FAQ’s where you may find an answer.

 Sign up to my mailing list to be one of the first to hear about any new work, exciting news, competitions plus subscriber only special offers.

 The information you submit will only be used to process your subscription to my mailing list and it will not be passed on.
 You can unsubscribe at any time by following the unsubscribe link at the bottom of any email..